 A sizable number of Americans have seen their emergency savings rise in 2025 compared with last year, but a significant proportion continue to face difficulties meeting emergency expenses from their savings alone, according to a recent report from consumer services company Bankrate.

-“The number of households reporting more savings than one year ago has been steadily increasing,” said Greg McBride, chief financial analyst at Bankrate.
+“The number of households reporting more savings than one year ago has been steadily increasing,” Greg McBride, chief financial analyst at Bankrate, said.

-Meanwhile, the share of U.S. citizens who say they have less savings now than they did a year back has been declining.
+Meanwhile, the share of U.S. citizens who said they have less savings now than they did a year ago has been declining.
 This year, 27 percent of respondents reported such a trend, down from 32 percent in 2024 and 39 percent in 2023.

-While many people are saving more for emergencies, only 41 percent of Americans were in a position to pay for such unexpected expenses, such as $1,000 in emergency room visits or car repairs, from their own savings.
-This is down from 44 percent compared to last year and is the lowest since 2021.
+Although many people are saving more for emergencies, only 41 percent of Americans said they are in a position to pay for unexpected expenses, such as $1,000 in emergency room visits or car repairs, from their own savings.
+This is down from 44 percent last year and is the lowest since 2021.

-After savings, credit cards were the top choice of people when financing $1,000 in emergency expenses, with 25 percent of respondents opting for this path.
+After savings, credit cards are people’s top choice when financing $1,000 in emergency expenses, with 25 percent of respondents opting for this path.
 This is up from 21 percent in 2024.

-“The cost of living continues to rise, prompting more individuals and households to turn to credit cards when in a bind,” said Bankrate Senior Economic Analyst Mark Hamrick.
+“The cost of living continues to rise, prompting more individuals and households to turn to credit cards when in a bind,” Mark Hamrick, senior economic analyst at Bankrate, said.

 “They are a terrific tool when used wisely and effectively.
 But with interest rates still high, we need to avoid a deepening debt burden which could make it more challenging to save.”